 We know firsthand the benefits that come from casting a wider net when searching for the right investment property.
 (Sound crazy?
 Read my four-part Roofstock review series).

-Here are five reasons you should consider buying an out-of-state investment property:
+Here are five reasons you might want to buy an out-of-state income property:

 Reason #1 – Affordability